 As can be seen, the message claims that "100 Hindu Indian Hindu soldiers" had been killed.

 These statements leave no doubt that the Pulwama attack was essentially an attack on Hindus and on a ‘Hindu India’ fuelled by the jihadi hatred for non-believers of Islam.
-It is in line with JeM's to liberate Kashmir from India and merge it with Pakistan.
+It is in line with JeM's stated goal to liberate Kashmir from India and merge it with Pakistan.
 Liberating Kashmir is their first step and their end-game is to liberate the entire India from Hindus and other non-Muslims.
 This is clear from Ahmad Dar’s message.

 Narrow geo-political goals cannot bring people from lands as far away as Chechnya to Kashmir.
 Some stronger force has to be at play here, and that is the force of hate fuelled by rampant radicalisation in the Islamic world.
-They radicalise and recruit the youth through a perverted interpretation of Quran and key elements in the Islamic history (this author has highlighted it in ).
+They radicalise and recruit the youth through a perverted interpretation of Quran and key elements in the Islamic history (this author has highlighted it in an earlier piece).
 Hate for non-believers and the notion of Islamic superiority over non-believers and idol-worshippers are essential to this process.

 Despite this, a large section of the media has maintained a stoic silence over this element of religious hate.
-As if this was not enough, it has instead victimised the perpetrator. about how it was in fact harassment at the hands of security forces that drove Dar to terrorism.
+As if this was not enough, it has instead victimised the perpetrator.
+Stories have propped up about how it was in fact harassment at the hands of security forces that drove Dar to terrorism.
 Such reportage bypasses elements of hate and radicalisation altogether and creates an impression that it was in fact harassment that turned a person into a terrorist.

 The media's attempts to whitewash Dar's motives comes across as extremely suspicious, especially when it is otherwise eager to report 'hate crimes’ and publish alarming reports every now and then.